 CEO and Founder

-With a vision of creating positive impact in the world, Milti saw that the most effective way to catalyze change was to harness the power of investment and business to accelerate breakthrough technologies.
-He founded Drashta Ventures in 2016 to create a collaborative vehicle to achieve this vision, using innovative financial models to provide a low-risk way for investors to create positive impact.
+Driven to create positive impact in the world, Milti determined that the most effective way to catalyze change was to harness the power of investment to accelerate breakthrough technologies and business models.
+He founded Drashta Ventures in 2016 as a collaborative vehicle to accelerate impact solutions, using innovative financial models to mitigate risk and allow investors to align their capital with their values at scale.

 Nicholas has been pioneering mission-driven funds, platforms and enterprises globally for over three decades, bringing a wealth of experience, know-how and relationships to Drashta.
 He is best known for coining the term “cleantech”, helping mobilize over $6 billion in private equity and building a worldwide innovation ecosystem while serving as the founding chair of Cleantech Group.